eltonninja/F23_HealthChain/README.md

 ## Project Description

+HealthChain aims to create a framework for standardizing personal health data using blockchain technologies and allow for long-term health data analytics through generative AI to allow for objective referral information.

 ### AI component

 - Data: Synthea is a free open-source software that allows for the generation of synthetic patient medical records that are reflective of actual records, allowing training on large synthetic datasets